omeka/omeka-s-enduser/docs/modules/csvimport.md

 ## Import media
 To import media, select "media" under the "Import type" on the first page.

 In order to import media, you must have a column in the CSV which will map to item data.
-Media cannot exist unless associated with an item.
+Media cannot exist unless associated with an item by an ID.
 Note that if you are running an advanced job, such as an update or replace, then you do not have to have a column with associated item data.

 When you click next, the page will load with the following tabs: